-John Henderson CB, Staffordshire County Council Chief Executive and Partner Member of ICB Board
+John Henderson CB, Staffordshire County Council Chief Executive

 As a system we need absolute focus on system transformation and efficiency.
 We will work together on system-level responses to our financial challenges where needed, and not just within individual organisations.
 Much of the work done in how financial resources have been managed to date has been achieved through developing trusting relationships, understanding risks and opportunities and ensuring that actions were taken at organisational, place and system level as appropriate.